 Our water comes from Lake Michigan.
-Northbrook had no water quality violations during the past year.
 Please share this information with other people who drink this water, especially those who may not have received this notice directly (for instance, people in apartments, nursing homes, schools, or businesses).
 You can do so by posting this notice in a public place or distributing copies by hand or via US mail.